About Metis Center For Psychological Services

 I have been helpful to individuals, couples, and families working through challenges related to death-loss, depression, and anxiety.
 I use an integrated approach that focuses on the holistic needs of each person including those struggling from depression, anxiety, suicide-loss, and overall despair.
 Along with the challenges individuals face following a death loss, I also recognize the disorienting and confusing emotions encountered when experiencing non-death related loss and transition.
 My experience also includes working with children affected by a family member’s cancer diagnosis.

 Working in the mental health field since 2012, I have worked in residential, inpatient, and community programs.
 As a graduate of the Contemplative Psychotherapy program at Naropa University, I received my MA after completing clinical placements in the fields of elder care, hospice work, and psychiatric supported assisted living.
-Along with my work at the Metis Center, I also work as a post-graduate trainee at Judi’s House in Denver facilitating grief groups for children and adults, and serve as a member of the National Mental Health Panel for Camp Kesem.
+Along with my work at the Metis Center’s Boulder office, I also work as a post-graduate trainee at Judi’s House in Denver facilitating grief groups for children and adults, and serve as a member of the National Mental Health Panel for Camp Kesem.

 Prior to working in mental health, I was a professional musician, recording and touring both on the national and international level for twelve years.
 I love the Beatles and Motown, and am grateful that my skill and appreciation for deep listening has been an asset in both fields.
 I am honored to have the opportunity to hear your story and bear witness to its telling.